-The timeline for the reform on the pesticide directive was originally expected at the beginning of 2022 - but was delayed to summer 2022 due to Russia's war of aggression against Ukraine.
+The timeline for the reform on the pesticide directive was originally expected at the beginning of 2022 - but was

+The pesticide market has almost doubled in the last 20 years worldwide, with the European Union as one of the biggest consumer and exporting markets delayed to summer 2022 due to Russia's war of aggression against Ukraine.
 The co-decision between the European Parliament and the Council are expected to go well into 2023 with the new rules likely only being made applicable starting 2024.